Diet or Exercise More Important

 Is Diet or Exercise More Important for a Healthier

-Before we explore the roles of diet and exercise in longevity, it’s important to debunk the BMI (Body Mass Index) myth.
-BMI has long been used as an indicator of overall health, but recent studies have shown that it may not be the most accurate measure.
+Before we look at how diet and exercise affect longevity, we need to clear up the BMI (Body Mass Index) myth.
+BMI has been used for a long time to show overall health.
+However, recent studies suggest it may not be the best measure.

 In short, while BMI can provide a general idea of a person’s health, it should not be the sole determinant of one’s well-being.
-Instead, it’s essential to consider other factors such as diet, exercise, and overall lifestyle when evaluating one’s health and longevity.
+It is important to consider other factors for health and longevity.
+These factors include diet, exercise, and lifestyle.

 Is diet or exercise more important for a healthier, happier life?

 The age-old debate of what’s more important, diet or exercise, has been a source of contention for years.
-Some argue that a healthy diet is the key to longevity, while others believe that regular exercise is the most crucial factor.
+Some people say a healthy diet is the key to living longer.
+Others think regular exercise is the most important factor.
 So, which holds more weight (pun intended)?

 The benefits of exercise without dieting